-NOTICE: Click below for the Amended and Restated Articles of Incorporation and By-Laws, in addition to the original versions.
+NOTICE: Click below for the Amended and Restated Articles of Incorporation and By-Laws.

 Held the second Monday of every month at 6pm at Hillcrest Hall, HRA meetings are open to the public.
 Members may request issues to be addressed on the agenda by contacting the president -- email@example.com -- in advance.